 Over the past two months, I filtered through hundreds of “top trends and predictions for 2016” which focused on topics like wearables, Internet of Things, and virtual reality.
 While these technologies are quickly rising over the horizon, they are NOT going to drive the digital transformation and sustained business impact in 2016 for most organizations.

 Instead, I’m focused on the five major priorities listed below.
 I’ll be honest, they don’t necessarily sound new, fresh, and exciting!
 But if you don’t make headway on these five priorities, then you won’t be able to capitalize on the next five digital trends on the horizon.
 For this blog post, I’m going to go through the top five priorities first, and in the next post, address areas where most organizations should watch and prepare for now.
-[Slide deck of these trends are also available on Slideshare.]

 - Customer Experience.